njmcode/nidc2021-textadv/README.md

 ## Dynamic text

-Entity `summary` and `description` text, and other text passed to the engine's `print()` function, can be more than simple strings.
-This will allow for text that changes depending on the state of the game.
+Text used for `summary`, `description` and other `print()` commands can be more than simple strings.

+Using a function instead allows for dynamic text that uses game and entity state.

-Entity functions are passed an optional parameter (named `getThis` below).
-This parameter can be called as a function to get a reference to the entity in-game.
+Entity declaration functions receive a function as an optional parameter.
+When called, it returns a reference to the entity itself.

 ```javascript
 // Data-driven item description